As noted in Artist Disillusionment, some writers, artists, and other creative folk just don't work well with public relations. It might be due to:

 - Prince rarely grants interviews, mostly because of his reported Jerk Ass tendencies.

 - George Harrison was definitely one of these.
 He only did two solo tours after the Beatles breakup, he played his last full concert in 1992, and his final interview occurred four years before his death (and this was one of only a few he ever did in his later years).
-However, he was the only ex Beatle to ever publish an autobiography.
+However, he was the only ex-Beatle to ever publish an autobiography and did participate in the Beatles Anthology TV series.

 - The founding members of Kraftwerk are notorious for this, staying holed up in their studio in Dusseldorf for days on end.
 Various anecdotes of their reclusiveness have been circulating for years, such as the fact that they will only answer phone calls when the precise hour, minute and second is arranged beforehand - at which time they will answer immediately.

 - Former Teen Idol Leif Garrett is a bit of a paradox —in Real Life he's very approachable, yet in the public eye he's been known to be very reclusive and protective of his private life.
-He got a little better with this once he started appearing on The Smoking Gun Presents Worlds Dumbest in 2008, and now he's in talks to have a Reality Show of his own.
+He got a little better with this once he started appearing on World's Dumbest in 2008, and now he's in talks to have a Reality Show of his own.

 - Mr. Doctor of Devil Doll.

 - Buckethead is a definite example.
-The only known picture of him out of character is over 20 years old, and he's been giving less and less "interviews" (if you can believe it) over the past 5 or so years.
+The only known pictures (there are two confirmed ones) of him out of character is over 20 years old, and he's been giving less and less "interviews" (if you can believe it) over the past 5 or so years.

 - Captain Beefheart.
 He still got around in painting circles, where it was clear that he was suffering from Multiple Sclerosis, which caused his 2010 death.